 Audrey DeMarsico is a lawyer in our Intellectual Property Law, Business Law, and Indigenous Law groups.

-Audrey DeMarsico is a lawyer in our Intellectual Property Law, Business Law, and Indigenous Law groups.
-She has a broad range of experience including corporate and commercial work, civil litigation, and regulatory advice.
-She also provides services in the areas of trade secret protection, trademark and copyright acquisitions, licensing, enforcement, and related litigation.
+Audrey DeMarsico is a lawyer in our Intellectual Property Law, Business Law, Estates, and Indigenous Law groups.
+She has a broad range of experience including corporate and commercial work, estates planning and administration, civil litigation, and regulatory advice.
+She also provides services in the areas of trade secret protection, trademark and copyright registrations, acquisitions, licensing, enforcement, and related litigation.

 With respect to business law, Audrey can help with every stage of a business life cycle including incorporation, transactions, governance, shareholders agreements, and commercial agreements.
 She has guided many not-for-profit corporations through the process of compliance with new legislation at the federal and provincial levels and has developed conflict of interest policies and protocols for boards of directors.
 She also provides independent advice to special committees when boards are navigating governance challenges such as potential conflicts of interest.

 Audrey is also experienced in developing and enforcing laws and policies for Indigenous communities to implement self-government.
-She has particular expertise in developing and enforcing housing programs and policies as well as language laws and Indigenous language rights.
+This includes developing social housing programs and working with communities to ensure they are responsive to local needs and challenges.